turtlemonvh/python-website-screenshots/README.md

 ## Setup

 At the very least, [download wkhtmltopdf](http://wkhtmltopdf.org/) and change the `WKHTMLTOIMAGE_PATH` in `url_to_image.py` to the location of the `wkhtmltoimage` binary.
-The current location is the default installation directory for Windows installs.
+The current location is the default installation location for Windows installs.

+If [PIL](http://www.pythonware.com/products/pil/) is installed, it will be used to create thumbnails of the images created by wkhtmltopdf.

 ## Usage